zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Gameplay Guide/newmechanics.md

 If you meet either of those bills, be sure to check the perk trees and read the descriptions of them in the UI!

+## Play the Triple Triad card game with NPCs

+As you loot NPCs, you will come across a variety of Card Packs that will give you different "Triple Triad" cards.
+With these, you will be able to play the Triple Triad game with most NPCs in the world!
+In order to do so, you will need to buy a **Triple Triad Board** from a General merchant such as Belethor in Whiterun.
+After you own this, all cards you get from loot will be placed in a virtual chest you can access with the board in your Misc inventory section, instead of being placed in your inventory.
+You will also be able to challenge NPCs to a duel with a dialogue option.

+This game is derived from Final Fantasy, and is relatively simple however requires a bit of learning.
+The winner of a Triple Triad game usually gets to take one card from the loser, and you have the option to bet Septims on a game.
+Depending on where you are in the world, different "rules" will be enabled that change the way the game plays!

+Read the mod page for Triple Triad in Skyrim at the following link for the rules of the game!
+[Triple Triad Card Game Mod Page](https://www.nexusmods.com/skyrimspecialedition/mods/42522)

 ## Interact with NPCs from a distance

 You can have conversations with any NPC from a distance!
 Press the *B* key to initiate Remote Interactions!
 This allows you to have full conversations with any NPC without being next to them, opening up a huge door for immersion in many situations.
 You can use this against enemies as well, potentially opening up new strategies in combat!